 Tours are led by a variety of volunteers and local experts and feature a different topic each month.
 The tours are a favorite among history and architecture buffs across the metropolitan area.
 All tours begin at 10 a.m. and generally last an hour.
 The tour schedule is as follows:

 May 4 - Foodie Tour

 Sample the cuisine from several downtown eateries.
 Tickets for this tour are $10 and are limited to the first 25 participants.
 A portion of the proceeds benefit the Wilkerson Food Pantry.
-Tickets will be available mid-June by calling 816-781-3575.
+Tickets will be sold by HDLI and available by calling 816-781-3575.
 Tour meets at the HDLI Office, 117b N. Main St.

 June 1 - History of the Town Square

 Your tour guide will share some fascinating details of American history and tell the stories of some of Liberty's founding fathers.
 You an take a peek inside the historic buildings where the first businesses in Liberty began.
 Tour meets at the Jesse James Bank Museum at the corner of Water and Franklin Streets.

 July 13 - Main Street & Garrison School

 Prior to 1865, it was against the law to teach a slave to read or write.
 For more than a century, Liberty African Americans lived under the law of "separate but equal education".
 This tour will take you into the neighborhood and school of the first African American residents in Liberty.
 Tour meets at the corner of Mississippi and Main Streets.